empovit/openshift-on-vmware-with-vgpu/README.md

-# Installing SNO OpenShift on VMware vSphere with vGPU
+# Deploying an OpenShift Cluster with vGPU on VMware vSphere

+> **NOTE:** Currently the procedure is for deploying a Single Node OpenShift (SNO).
+Multi-node OpenShift clusters with vGPU will be addressed later.

 ## Requirements